almazarrafael/almazarrafael.github.io/_posts/2020-05-20-8-Bit-Binary-to-Decimal-Converter-and-8-Bit-Adder-Simulator.md

 ---
 layout: post
 title: 8-Bit Binary to Decimal Converter and 8-Bit Adder Simulator
 subtitle: Converts binary to decimal.
-Simulates a Adder with Carry in and out.
+Simulates an Adder with Carry in and out.
 tags: [programming, electronics]
 image: /img/AdderPic.png
 gh-repo: almazarrafael/8-Bit-Digital-Logic-Debuggers